machiavelli21/qa-test/Manual test case.md

-Objective: {what's the purpose of the test}
+Short Description: {What's the purpose of the test}

 # Environment